emotiontts/emotiontts_open_db/Dataset/CSD/README.md

 - The rising pitch at the beginning of a note is included within a single note.
 - The end of syllable is treated as the offset of a note.
 - The breathing sound during short pauses is not treated as note onset or offset.
-- Vibrato is treated as a single sustaining note.
+- Vibrations are treated as a single sustaining note.
 - If a syllable is rendered with several different pitches, we annotated them as separate notes.

 ## 4. Lyric Annotation <a name="lyric_annotation"></a>
 Text files represent pronunciation for the corresponding audio.
-We did not include phonetic alignment because the MIDI notes can be used for syllable timings.
+Phonetic alignment is not included because the MIDI notes can be used for syllable timings.
 Text files in the 'lyric' folder contains raw text for corresponding audio and the 'txt' folder contains phoneme-level lyric representation.
 The phoneme-level lyric representation is annotated in a special text format.
 Phonemes in a syllable are tied with underbar('_') and syllables are separated with space(' ') as the example below.

 In the 'lyric' folder
 ```